Best Practice

 Another example involves a study on engagement levels within online gaming communities.
 Researchers might opt to post an online survey in popular gaming forums or social media groups dedicated to gamers.

 This method capitalizes on the accessibility of participants who are already engaged in discussions about gaming.
-By selecting participants from these platforms, the study leverages convenience sampling to gather insights on gaming habits, community engagement, and player motivations.
+By selecting participants from these platforms, the study employs convenience sampling to gather insights on gaming habits, community engagement, and player motivations.

 The inherent limitation here is the sample's bias towards individuals who are active in online spaces and willing to respond, which may not yield a representative sample of the entire spectrum of gamers.